richafnu/Viva/Viva/glint/setup/custom-user-role.md

 ---
-title: Custom User Role setup in Viva Glint
+title: User Roles with custom data access in Viva Glint
 description: Admins can customize roles to view and modify members, attributes, and permissions. ms.author: JudithWeiner
 author: JudyWeiner